-The Board retains Ashford Consulting Group, Inc., as investment advisor for the System.
-Ashford provides a variety of services to the System including: investment manager and custody contract negotiations, investment manager searches, performance analysis/attribution, and investment policy and asset allocation recommendations.
+The Board retains Windmark Investment Partners, as investment advisor for the System.
+Windmark provides a variety of services to the System including: investment manager and custody contract negotiations, investment manager searches, performance analysis/attribution, and investment policy and asset allocation recommendations.
 The firm is prohibited by contract terms from managing any of the System's assets.
-A list of investment managers under contract with the System as of June 30, 2017, may be found on page 80 of this report.
+A list of investment managers under contract with the System as of June 30, 2018, may be found on page 84 of this report.
+In addition, the schedule of fees and commissions paid by the System is disclosed on pages 85-86.